Estimated reading time: 3 minutes

 Educate your managers on generational differences to promote understanding, respect, and productivity to the diverse employee base.
 As they have the most day-to-day interactions with employees on the floor, they will need to be responsible for much of the direct engagement efforts you put into place.

 Work with them to coach employees and help them grow professionally while promoting a positive and open work environment.

 Communication is the most effective tool managers have to foster engagement in the office.

 Ambitious and hard-working people are key to your company’s goals, but keeping them engaged takes work.
 Providing opportunities and advancement options for employees will keep them working toward your company’s success.

 Obviously, you should challenge your employees to reach these goals, but providing them and ensuring they are available to employees who are deserving is vital to an engaged workforce.

-Aside from promotion opportunities, companies can help create an engaged workplace by offering professional development opportunities like sponsoring workshops or paying to have employees attend conferences, classes and lectures.
+Aside from promotion opportunities, companies can help create an engaged workplace by offering professional development opportunities like sponsoring workshops or paying to have employees attend conferences, classes, and lectures.

 4. Be Truly Transparent

 Management transparency has a 94 percent direct correlation with employee happiness.
-Many companies and higher-level executives say they are transparent, and yet their managers are shut away in intimidating offices, and lower level employees are not trusted with much information, which can easily cause disengagement.
+Many companies and higher-level executives say they are transparent, and yet their managers are shut away in intimidating offices, and lower-level employees are not trusted with much information, which can easily cause disengagement.

-Trusting employees enough to be truly transparent is an important part of engagement, and except for a few exceptions, there is no real reason why employees of all levels shouldn’t know what’s going on at each level of the organization.
+Trusting employees enough to be truly transparent is an important part of the engagement, and except for a few exceptions, there is no real reason why employees of all levels shouldn’t know what’s going on at each level of the organization.
 Being transparent helps employees feel valued and cuts down on gossip in the office, one of the biggest sources of poor morale and non-productive hours.